Almond Brickle Coffee Cake

 Almond Brickle Coffee Cake is a spectacular tasting coffee cake to serve for breakfasts and brunches.
 If you like almonds and Heath English toffee bits, you will LOVE this coffee cake.

 Your family will keep coming back for more of this splendid coffee cake!

 Almond Brickle Coffee Cake is sure to please the most discerning palate!
-I made a really thick glaze for the coffee cake because if you water down the powdered sugar too much it just dissolves into the cake rather than stay on top so you can see it!
+I made a really thick glaze for the coffee cake.
+Otherwise, if you water down the powdered sugar too much, it just dissolves into the cake rather than stay on top so you can see it!